balena-io-experimental/balena-prometheus-grafana/README.md

 CMD  [ "/bin/node_exporter" ]
 ```
-Be sure to adjust the _armv7_ bit in the wget path to suit your device.
+Be sure to adjust the _armv7_ ARG to suit your device.

 ### Deploy
 Clone this repository, change into the balenaLamp directory and push to your application: